MaxBasev/bare-minimum-hero/README.md

 ---

+#### `html2canvas.min.js`
+📸 **Image Generation Magic**
+Transforms your validation into shareable content.
+Because if a tree falls in the forest and nobody posts about it, did it even happen?

+> Example:
+> That time you completed 1/10th of your to-do list
+> But the image makes it look like you conquered the world

+---

 This app doesn't just store strings.
 It stores **hope, sarcasm, and deeply personal coping mechanisms.**
 **Use with caution.
 Or not.
 You do you.**